hellomaiai/mai-frontend-exercise/README.md

 ## What to code

 The exercise is to build a simple front-end web application that has two screens: a user sign-up form, and a user admin screen.
+This should take you between 2-4 hours to complete.

 The user sign-up form should